rsdoiel/rsdoiel.github.io/blog/2020/05/09/Oberon-7-and-the-filesystem.md

 file because it already exists.
 We still need to set our rider and we want to read back the string we previously wrote.
 We don't need to close it because we haven't modified it.
-To demostrate a new procedure is added to our module called `ReadHelloWorld`.
+To demonstrate a new procedure is added to our module called `ReadHelloWorld`.

 ```